s-saens/s-saens/README.md

 - Home

 ## Worked at
-- GameSpring, as a Unity Client Programmer    【April 2021 ~ September 2021】
+- GameSpring, as a Unity Client Programmer : 【April 2021 ~ September 2021】
-- NoGaDa for 4 days                           【January 2019】

 ## Languages
 - C#